-How can we help a hard-to-reach child who finds nothing interesting and does and wants to do nothing but run back and forth, bounce, lie around, shake things, throw things, scream, or bite?
+How can we help a hard-to-reach child who finds nothing interesting and wants to do nothing else than to run back and forth, bounce, lie around, shake or things, scream, or bite?

 Here I often resort to the Waldon Method, which gives us a way, in theory and practice, to support such children who are stuck in their cognitive and general development, and when nothing else seems to work.

 The Waldon Method is based on a system of ideas and play activities to help children 'learn to learn' by building their 'general understanding' as the foundation of all further learning.
-They is based on the observations of the English child neurologist Dr. Geoffrey Waldon, who saw the lack of understanding in the child as the main cause of many learning and behavioral problems.
-This is because understanding is the necessary basis for all other cognitive abilities, including language comprehension and learning to speak: those who do not understand understanding also do not understand how learning works and what it could be good for, so they cannot learn and stagnate in their cognitive development.
+It is based on the observations of the English child neurologist Dr. Geoffrey Waldon, who saw the lack of understanding in the child as the main cause of many learning and behavioral problems.
+This is because understanding is the necessary basis for all other cognitive abilities, including language comprehension and learning to speak: the child who does not understand how to understand, will not be able to understand how learning works and what it could be good for.
+As a result he cannot learn and will stagnate in his cognitive development.

-But understanding is not so easy.
-Often 'understanding' is automatically understood as understanding verbal language and many adults assume (before they have thought about it) that every human being is born with the ability to understand verbal language.
-And so they talk at the child, explain, admonish, call the child by name, talk while showing the child something, ... and are surprised that the child does not react as expected, makes little or no progress, or even shows more unexpected behaviors that are difficult to deal with.
+But understanding understanding is not so easy.
+Often 'understanding' is automatically seen to mean the understanding of verbal language and many adults assume (before they have thought about it) that every human being is born with the ability to understand verbal language.
+And so they talk to the child, explain, instruct, admonish, call the child's name, talk while showing the child something, ... and are surprised that the child does not respond as expected, makes little or no progress, or even shows more unexpected behaviors that are difficult to deal with.

-For many of the very children who seem so difficult for us to reach not only do not (yet) understand verbal language (even if they can say or respond to individual words), but often feel overwhelmed, often even overpowered, by well-intentioned explanations, verbal instructions and questions, and confirmed in their feeling of being inadequate and not understanding anything.
-And so they listen even less, are even less interested, devote even more to their own favorite, usually sensory, activities or behaviors that are often difficult for us.
-A vicious circle.
+The truth is that many of the children who seem so difficult for us to reach not only do not (yet) understand verbal language (even if they can say or respond to individual words).
+But they also often feel overwhelmed by well-intentioned explanations, verbal instructions and questions, and confirmed in their feeling of being inadequate, that that they 'don't get it'.
+And so they listen even less, are even less interested, devote even more time to their own favorite, usually sensory, activities or behaviors that adults often find difficult to tolerate or manage.
+A vicious circle ensues.

-Waldon sees learning difficulties as the result of a lack of "general understanding" and questions how standard pedagogical practice inhibits learner learning because of its emphasis on instructions and the approval of the adult teaching.
-This creates anxiety and other difficult feelings, such as the habit of performing tasks without understanding and emotional engagement in order to "get it over with" minimal effort.
+Waldon sees learning difficulties as the result of a lack of "general understanding" and questions standard pedagogical practices as inhibiting the students' learning because of its emphasis on instructions and the approval of the teaching adult.
+This creates anxiety and other difficult feelings, such as the habit of performing tasks without understanding and emotional engagement in order to "get it over with" with minimal effort.

 Understand understand